 On January 1, 2015, we introduced a new points structure.
 Le Club Voyage points are earned per night based on stateroom category.

 Stateroom Category Points per night on sailings departing on or after Jan.
 1, 2015 Club Interior 2 Club Oceanview 3 Club Veranda 5 Club Continent Suites 8 Club Ocean, Club Spa and Club World Owner Suites 18

 - What is special and unique about Le Club Voyage voyages?

 These annual voyages are created especially for Le Club Voyage members, offering special activities and events.
-Without giving too much away, these may include exclusive Cruise Global, Connect LocalSM shore excursions for members, destination-themed onshore parties, and more.
+Without giving too much away, these may include exclusive Azamara Shore Excursions for members, destination-themed onshore parties, and more.
 Le Club Voyage voyages are not complimentary, but certain activities on these voyages will be.
 In October 2016, get ready for Arabian nights (and days) on an exciting 10-night voyage to the Arabian Gulf & Emirates—including the United Arab Emirates, Oman, Bahrain, and Qatar.

 - How will complimentary nights be redeemed?
 Can complimentary nights be combined?
 Can they be divided and used on different bookings?